 Haha, I flip-flop on whether I spell it “doughnuts” or “donuts”–but I don’t flip-flop on how amazing hot donuts are.
 If you’ve ever seen 30 Rock, you may remember when Liz Lemon says that a microwaved donut is the best dessert in the world.

 And we’re not talking cake donuts.
-We’re talking fluffy like a cloud, soft, melt-in-your-mouth, hot doughnuts.
+We’re talking fluffy like a cloud, soft, melt-in-your-mouth, hot donuts.
 These are of course best eaten when warm, but you can always microwave them if they cool down.
 Because these take so long to make, I generally make them only once every year or two, sometimes for Valentine’s Day or Halloween with festive sprinkles.
 But they’re amazing.
 You can even use cookie cutters for other shapes, like we’ve made hearts before with a round hole in the middle.
 Haha, or if you don’t have a donut cutter, we’ve used round cookie cutters or cups to cut them out.
 And you can also make filled donuts with these, if you don’t cut a hole and you pipe in some jam in the middle after they’re fried.
 Then sprinkle on powdered sugar.

 If you’re making this one gluten free, I haven’t tried it–but I imagine it won’t translate well with just swapping the flour for the cup for cup gluten free flour.
 Because this one is so light and airy like a bread, I imagine gluten is integral to its structure.
 But if I ever try it, I’ll let you know how it goes.

 Takes lots of work and flour, but SO delicious.

 - 2 pkgs.
 Yeast (4 1/2 tsp. total)

 - 1 1/2 c.
 Lukewarm Milk

 - 2 Eggs